 - Retruded position of the midface relative to the skull

-- Structural stability increased by the presence of tooth buds within maxilla and mandible and lack of sinus pneumatisation
+- Structural stability is increased by the presence of tooth buds within the maxilla and mandible and the lack of sinus pneumatisation.

 - A thick layer of adipose tissue coverage